iammohitsakhuja/uca/generic_heap/README.md

 ## Usage

-The API expushposes the following operations:
+The API exposes the following operations:

 - Push (Pushes an element to the heap)
 - Pop (Removes the top-most element from the heap)